 Razer Kraken Tournament Edition

-These once again come equipped with 50 mm drivers and have THX 7.1 Spatial Audio, giving you great quality surround sound.
-It is compatible with PC, PS4 and Nintendo Switch.
+These once again come equipped with 50 mm drivers and THX 7.1 Spatial Audio, giving you excellent surround sound.
+It is compatible with PC, PS4, and Nintendo Switch.

-There is a retractable noise-canceling microphone and also a USB audio controller which gives you full control over customizing the audio.
-With the In-Line Remote audio controls you can fine-tune your bass, volume and game/chat balance even further.
+There is a retractable noise-canceling microphone and a USB audio controller, giving you full control over customizing the audio.
+With the In-Line Remote audio controls, you can further fine-tune your bass, volume, and game/chat balance.

 The Razer Kraken Is designed for comfort with its cooling gel-infused cushions which have indents for glasses, preventing pressure build-up and overheating.